BLAKE3-team/BLAKE3/c/README.md

 quite a lot across different processors, and it's important to benchmark your specific use case.

-Hashing large files with this function typically requires [memory-mapping](https://en.wikipedia.org/wiki/Memory-mapped_file), since copying a file into memory is a single-threaded operation that takes longer than hashing the resulting buffer with this function.
-Note that hashing a memory-mapped file leads to a lot of "random" disk reads, which perform well on SSD but _very poorly_ on spinning disks.
+Hashing large files with this function usually requires [memory-mapping](https://en.wikipedia.org/wiki/Memory-mapped_file), since reading a file into memory in a single-threaded loop takes longer than hashing the resulting buffer.
+Note that hashing a memory-mapped file with this function produces a "random" pattern of disk reads, which can be slow on spinning disks.
 Again it's important to benchmark your specific use case.

 This implementation doesn't require configuration of thread resources and will use as many cores as possible by default.
 More fine-grained control of